algorandfoundation/xGov/Proposals/xgov-205.md

 focus_area: Gaming
 open_source: No
 funding_type: Retroactive
-amount_requested: 69420
+amount_requested: 50000
 delivery_date: 2021-01-28
 status: Final
 ---

 ## Abstract
 <a href="https://www.youtube.com/watch?v=6tCHmn3vTrU">Video</a> | Cosmic champs is FREE to play, AAA-quality, Action-packed PVP strategy game that combines elements from collectible card games, tower defense and online battle arena!
 It is available on Android, iOS and Web since 2022.
-Game was frequenty featured in articles and publications and had presence in wider web3 ecosystem.
-It has consistently kept high social media score ever since launch - putting gaming on Algorand on the map.
-We are asking for a retroactive grant for our efforts in building and advertising gaming on Algorand which we firmly believe is yet to shine!
+Game is frequenty featured in articles and publications and has presence in wider web3 ecosystem.
+It keeps high social media score ever since launch - putting gaming on Algorand on the map.
+We are asking for a retroactive grant for our efforts in building and providing free game and advancing gaming ecosystem on Algorand!
+The funds received will be put towards updating our game in preparation for launching the game officially on the google play in Q3.

 ## Team
 <a href="https://cosmicchamps.com/#team" target="_blank">https://cosmicchamps.com/#team</a>